… An emergency room teeming with patients who all need your attention NOW.

 … The death of a pediatric patient and the subsequent meeting with the parents you hoped would never be.

 … An Intensive Care Unit filled with patients who could die at any time in the middle of your double shift.
+By the way, for a Los Angeles criminal lawyer, check out our dedicate page here.

 Being a medical doctor, no matter where you practice or the type of medicine you practice, can be amazingly stressful.
 Though our doctors are the professionals with whom we entrust our lives, oftentimes, we think of them more as individuals who went into their field because they could handle whatever health crises came their way, with super human emotional strength and medical expertise.
 It is important to remember that doctors are in fact people, just as human as those they treat day in and day out.
 They may be the best of the best, but anger, frustration and impulse control are issues all of us deal with, medical degrees and skill sets notwithstanding.